 Pursue a Military-Friendly College that Understands the Challenges of Veterans and Servicemembers

-In 1971, Navy lieutenant commander David Chigos founded National University and veterans and servicemembers have been at the heart of its mission to be a military friendly college ever since.
+In 1971, Navy Captain Chigos founded National University and veterans and servicemembers have been at the heart of its mission to be a military friendly college ever since.
 National University understands the challenges and obstacles that you face and works hard to ensure that active-duty and veteran students from all branches of the military can reach their educational goals, whether they plan to earn a degree on campus, online, or at a military base — at home or abroad.

 “There are challenges encountered by active duty servicemembers, such as time management issues, “says Karla Payne, Manager of the Veteran Center at National University.
 “When transitioning out of the service, many of them don’t want a break in their classes.
 They want the transition to their VA benefits to be seamless.
 At the Veteran Center, military-affiliated students are guided with step-by-step instructions to apply for their educational VA benefits.
 We also provide a list of outside resources to assist them with their needs.”